+61 406 432 691

 Approach angles

-We confirm the cameras still validate the real vehicle, pedestrian and service-entry paths used today.
+We check that the cameras still cover the real vehicle, pedestrian and service-entry paths used today.

 Storage retention

-We check whether the recorder is holding enough useful footage when a review is actually needed later.
+We check whether the recorder is still holding enough useful footage for review later.

-Night detail is tested where gates, driveways or rear zones no longer read movement cleanly.
+Night detail is tested where gates, driveways or rear zones are no longer reading movement properly.

 App access and permissions